The laws around motor vehicle accidents in Queensland are different to other states. As such, there may be confusing elements to the claims process.

 How do CTP claims work in Queensland?

 A CTP (Compulsory Third Party) claim is made against the insurer of the at-fault driver.
 You may be able to make a CTP insurance claim in Queensland’s scheme if you or your family are injured in a motor vehicle accident in Queensland that was the fault — completely or partially — of another vehicle driver.

-According to the Motor Accident Insurance Commission, there are 8 steps to settling your CTP insurance claim.
+According to the MAIC, there are 8 steps to settling your CTP insurance claim.

 - Complete & submit claim: gather all the information you need to complete and send your CTP claims form to the insurer.

 - Lodgement confirmation: the insurer will advise you within 14 days after receiving your claim whether the claim is compliant, and they will offer to pay for appropriate rehabilitation.

 - Rehabilitation & treatment: continue with any approved rehabilitation and treatment recommended to you by a healthcare professional.

 - Liability assessment: the insurer will make a decision on liability within 6 months of receiving your claim (usually decided earlier in straightforward cases).